Living with the money we have and shrinking our needs to fit what a budget allows is what most people think being “frugal” means.

 Reading books is a good habit.
 But, to save money, you should go for cheaper options than buying physical books, even if it’s your preference.
-For example, most libraries now offer a digital catalogue, where you can download PDF files from a list of over a thousand books just by using your membership card.
+For example, most libraries now offer a digital catalog, where you can download PDF files from a list of over a thousand books just by using your membership card.

 If you end up reading a book you really love, it may be worth it to splurge on a hard copy, but you could save yourself a lot of time and some money by utilizing your local resources.
-Plus, you never know, you may end up preferring to read electronically after giving it a try.
+Plus, you never know; you may end up preferring to read electronically after giving it a try.

 18. Non-essential items

 To achieve balance in your frugal life, you should never buy the things that you don’t absolutely need when you’re shopping.
-Non-essential spending can occur very easily if you’re not paying attention, meaning that you need to be mindful and avoid browsing.
+Non-essential spending can occur very easily if you’re not paying attention, meaning you need to be mindful and avoid browsing.